Gravitational wave signatures of first-order phase transition in two-component dark matter model: Direct detection

 \section{Direct detection}

-In this section, we investigate constraints on the parameters space of the model which are imposed by searching for scattering of DM-nuclei.
-The spin-independent direct detection(DD) cross sections of $\chi$ and ${S}$ are determined by $H_1$ and $H_2$ exchanged diagrams\cite{YaserAyazi:2018lrv}:
+In this section, we investigate constraints on the parameters space of the model which are imposed by searching for scattering of DM nuclei.
+The spin-independent direct detection cross sections of $\chi$ and ${S}$ are determined by $H_1$ and $H_2$ exchanged diagrams\cite{YaserAyazi:2018lrv}:

 where